ALTIBASE/Documents/Manuals/Altibase_7.2/eng/SQL Reference.md

 - The REFERENCING clause must be used together with the FOR EACH ROW option.
 - The REFERENCING clause must have the following structures so that it can be referred to in the trigger_action clause.
 - {OLD|OLD ROW|OLD ROW AS|OLD AS} alias_name
   This indicates the data contained in a record before it is modified.
 Old values can be referenced in the WHEN clause or in psm_body in trigger_action.
-It is of course impossible to reference an old value when the trigger event is an INSERT trigger event, because there is no old value.
+It has NULL value when the trigger event is an INSERT trigger event, because there is no old value.
 - {NEW\|NEW ROW\|NEW ROW AS\|NEW AS} alias_name
   This indicates the data contained in a record after it is modified.
 Note that when the trigger is a BEFORE trigger, it is possible to change these data in the body of the trigger.
-It is impossible to reference a new value when the trigger event is a DELETE trigger event, because there is no new value.
+It has NULL value when the trigger event is a DELETE trigger event, because there is no new value.

 *trigger_action*